-Licenses Offered: Psychologist (doctorate degree in psychology) and Psychologist Associate (master's degree in psychology).
+Licenses Offered: Psychologist (doctorate degree in psychology).

 When to Apply: As you approach graduation, but not more than six months prior, you may begin to submit documents and references to the Board.
 Any documents that arrive prior to your application, including the background check, will be held for up to six months.
 For those who will be completing a residency in Oregon: You must submit a proposed resident supervision contract along with your application materials and wait for written Board approval of both before rendering any psychological services or using the title “psychologist resident.”
 Practicing psychology without a Board-approved contract will result in your work completed not counting towards the post-doctoral supervised work experience required for licensure, and could also subject you and your supervisor to sanction for unlicensed practice

 Application Fee: $371.25 (non-refundable).
 This includes the background check fee ($46.25 as of 9/1/21) and is required to be paid with submission of the online application.
 Do not complete your criminal background check before submitting your application.

 Working in Oregon before Licensed: To provide psychological services in Oregon prior to being licensed, a person must be:

 - an approved applicant in a Board-approved residency contract; or,

 - working in an exempt setting (see ORS 675.090); or,

 - if licensed in another state, must be granted a limited permit.

 Statutes (Laws) and Administrative Rules: Your legal rights and responsibilities are contained in these documents.
 Please review the licensure rules and laws carefully prior to completing and submitting your application.